A Comprehensive Biographical Analysis

 Pedigree

 Each of the Dunn profiles, presented in the following pedigree, have satisfactorily provided, documented evidence, of patrilineal relationship, and have been positively verified, through DNA testing, by FamilyTreeDNA.
-Dunn Pedigree FTDNA Kit# 46931
+FTDNA Dunn Kit# 46931

 From Henry Dwnn c.1330, 26 generations back, to Prince Arthur c.545, simply follow the profiles on FamilySearch.
 To be clear, we're talking about this Prince Arthur.
 See WikiTree, and FamilySearch.